Braedon Bowman: Birmingham Iron

 For 2019, Bowman joined the Birmingham Iron of the Alliance of American Football.
 He was placed on injured reserve on February 14, 2019.
 He was activated from injured reserve on March 19.
 The league ceased operations in April 2019.

 New Jersey Generals

-Bowman was selected by the New Jersey Generals in the 34th round of the 2022 USFL Draft.
+Bowman was selected by the New Jersey Generals in the 34th round of the 2022 USFL draft.
 He was transferred to the team's inactive roster on May 12 with a quadriceps injury.

+Bowman re-signed with the Generals on July 14, 2023.
+The Generals folded when the XFL and USFL merged to create the United Football League (UFL).

+Houston Roughnecks

+On January 5, 2024, Bowman was drafted by the Houston Roughnecks during the 2024 UFL dispersal draft.
+He signed with the team on February 27.
+He was released on July 23, 2024.

+Personal life

+Bowman's favorite movie is Happy Gilmore.
+As a sports fan, his favorite football team is the Arizona Cardinals and his favorite basketball team is the Oklahoma City Thunder.
+His hobbies include hunting, fishing and music.
+In football, Bowman listed Eric Decker and Larry Fitzgerald as his favorite players.